gvwilson/sensibleadventures/nardica.md

 Ground down and incinerated,
 the day's haul would be a few specks of copper or manganese that could patch some piece of tech to keep it limping along for another season.
-One of the women raised a hand in greeting as Madi went by, but neither stopped working.
+One of the women raised a hand in greeting as Iffy went by, but neither stopped working.

 The three teens arguing over
-how they were going to hang up a jelly dredging net so that they could mend it didn't say hello either, but Madi didn't expect them to.
+how they were going to hang up a jelly dredging net so that they could mend it didn't say hello either, but Iffy didn't expect them to.
 *At least they aren't crossing their fingers and spitting,* she thought.
 Sailors were superstitious,
 and she was a sole survivor.